-The gas in interstellar space mostly has a Maxwellian velocity distribution, as we will demonstrate in the next class.
+The gas in interstellar space mostly has a Maxwellian velocity distribution.
 However, there are also ions and electrons that have much larger, typically relativistic velocities.
 These are referred to as cosmic rays.
-The most energetic ones detected have energies of $\sim 10^{21}$ eV, or $\sim 10^9$ erg.
-For comparison, the kinetic energy carried by a major league fastball (150 g ball traveling at 100 mph) is also about 10^9 erg.
+The most energetic ones detected have energies of $\sim 10^{21}$ eV, but most of the energy is rests in protons with kinetic energies of $\sim 1$ GeV.
+The total energy density in these particles in the Milky Way is $\sim 1$ eV cm-3.

-The mechanism by which cosmic rays are accelerated to such speeds is still not completely understood, but it is thought to involve high-speed shocks produced by supernova, massive star winds, or similar phenomena.
+The mechanism by which cosmic rays are accelerated to such speeds is still not completely understood, but it is thought to involve high-speed shocks produced by supernovae, massive star winds, or similar phenomena.
 Regardless of the acceleration mechanism, though, once launched cosmic rays propagate long distances through the ISM.
-We will not discuss CRs much in this class, because they are covered extensively in the high-energy astrophysics class, except when they become important for understanding the way the ISM and IGM behave.
+We will not discuss CRs much in this class, because they are covered extensively in other courses, except when they become important for understanding the way the ISM and IGM behave.